xsf/xmpp.org/content/community/security-notices/_index.md

 ---
-Title: Security Notices
+title: Security Notices
-Url: community/security-notices
-Save_as: community/security-notices/index.html
-Parent_id: community
-Sidebar_menu_show: true
-Inherit_sidebar: community
-Content_layout: multiple-columns
+layout: single
 ---

 We have posted one security notice about XMPP protocols and implementations: